webpy/webpy.github.com/TextDrive.md

 Now check `http://aaronsw.textdriven.com:8048/` -- you should see your script working.

 Now you can log into your webmin (`https://webmin.cardero.textdrive.com/`), click "Apache Webserver", click "Aliases and Redirects", and scroll down to "Map local to remote URLs".
+Add a line with / in the first box, check the second radio button, and put `http://aaronsw.textdriven.com:8048/`